Implement password hash synchronization with Azure AD Connect sync

 How password hash synchronization works

 The Active Directory domain service stores passwords in the form of a hash value representation, of the actual user password.
 A hash value is a result of a one-way mathematical function (the hashing algorithm).
 There is no method to revert the result of a one-way function to the plain text version of a password.
-You cannot use a password hash to sign in to your on-premises network.

 To synchronize your password, Azure AD Connect sync extracts your password hash from the on-premises Active Directory instance.
 Extra security processing is applied to the password hash before it is synchronized to the Azure Active Directory authentication service.
 Passwords are synchronized on a per-user basis and in chronological order.